Frequently Asked Questions (FAQs)

 We usually hold information sessions from September - December.
-Dates for the 2018 sessions will be posted when they are available.
+Our MSW Visit Us page will have the most-up-to-date opportunities.

 Yes, however you will need to apply to our MSW program.
 Some credits may be able to be transferred over if accepted.
-If you are interested in transferring to the MSW Program, please contact the program director Dr. Cathy Kerr.
+If you are interested in transferring to the MSW Program, please contact the program director Dr. Shauna Acquavita.

 The personal statement is your opportunity to explain to the admissions committee why you are interested in pursuing a master’s degree in social work, the reasons you believe you will excel in graduate school, and why UC is a good fit for you.
 The School of Social Work requires all applicants to write 5-7 double-spaced pages and answer the following questions: